 Add User to two groups

 Tom is now a member of the family group.
 The -G parameter allows it to list several groups separated by a comma.
-To add the user tom into the family and friends group, use this command:
+To add the new user james into the family and friends group, use this command: